China - A Trip Along the Silk Road (Part 3 of 3)

 (June 15, 1991) KARIMABAD

 While milling about in the crowd we met a man named Jahan who invited us to his house to meet his mother.
 It's only 10 minutes from here he said.
 Two or three hours later we were back to where we started having had an interesting diversion.
-We were offered tea, which we accepted not realizing this entailed collecting firewood, building a fire, etc. The funniest part is we were looking through our guide book while our host identified the various peaks named on the map and it turns out that a picture of the very house we are in with the mother sitting on the ledge appears in one of the color plates in the Lonely Planet Karakoram Highway book (opposite page 128).
+We were offered tea, which we accepted not realizing this entailed collecting firewood, building a fire, waiting for who knows what else going on behind the scenes to welcome visitors.
+The funniest part is we were looking through our guide book while our host identified the various peaks named on the map and it turns out that a picture of the very house we are in with the mother sitting on the ledge appears in one of the color plates in the Lonely Planet Karakoram Highway book (opposite page 128).

 The ages of Jahan and his mother really surprised me.
 I thought he looked about 40 but he was only 24, and his mother looked to be 70 but was only 55.
 Jahan was recently married but his wife was at a neighbors house so we didn't get to meet her.
 She was only 15.